gpxlnx/jshunter-burp/INSTALLATION.md

 2. **Browse Websites**: Navigate to websites with JavaScript files
 3. **View Results**: Scan results appear in the JSHunter interface
 4. **Review Findings**: Click on findings to see details
-5. **Discord Notifications**: Verified and unverified secrets are sent to Discord
+5. **Telegram Notifications**: Verified and unverified secrets are sent to Telegram with emojis

 ## Troubleshooting